 Is this a new goal?
 Have you been planning since age 22 for this?
 If not, do you feel behind then?

-Its somewhat of a new goal, roughly a year or so in the making.
+It’s somewhat of a new goal, roughly a year or so in the making.
 I do feel behind, close to 10 years behind.
 But that’s the beauty of this; you’re never too far behind to catch-up and earlier is better than later.

 However, if I had been planning this since I was 22, I would be retired now.
 If I had started this at 22 I also wouldn’t have made some huge financial mistakes recently like purchasing my house that’s much larger than we need.